cmattson/consort/README.md

 ## Requirements

-Ruby 1.9.3 or 2.0.0.
-Alternate VMs compatible with these versions should also work.
+A currently-supported Ruby version (2.2.x – 2.5.x).
+Alternate VMs compatible with these versions *should* also work.
+If you're using an alternative interpreter and would like it added to the test matrix, let me know!

+**N.B.**: Versions (i.e. 2.2) will be dropped from this list as they leave maintenance.
+If you're still using Ruby 2.2, now's a great time to consider updating.

-Ruby 1.8 is not supported.
+Ruby 1.8 and 1.9 are not supported.
 Let the dead rest in peace!

 ### Rails Compatibility

-Consort currently targets Rails 3.2 (or, more accurately, ActiveSupport and ActiveRecord 3.2).
-Mongoid and several other ORM/ODM layers have not yet been updated for Rails 4, and most new and existing projects are continuing to use Rails 3.2 for now.
+Consort 1.x targets Rails 5 (or, more accurately, ActiveSupport and ActiveRecord 5.0 and 5.1).

-Rails 4 support is planned.
+Rails 5.2 support will be finalized as Rails 5.2 reaches RC.

+The support window for Consort generally follows the [Ruby on Rails Maintenace Policy](http://guides.rubyonrails.org/maintenance_policy.html).

+### ODM Compatibility

+Consort currently supports ActiveRecord 5 and Mongoid 6.

+While MongoMapper support was available in a previous Consort release, MongoMapper is no longer actively updated and does not support current versions of Mongo or Rails.

 ### Continuous Integration

-Automated CI testing is performed against Ruby 1.9.3 and 2.0.0 using ActiveRecord and ActiveSupport 3.1, 3.2, and 4.0.
+Automated CI testing is performed against Ruby 2.2.9, 2.3.6, 2.4.3, and 2.5.0 using ActiveRecord and ActiveSupport 5.0 and 5.1.

 ## Usage